Babies + Burping

 There is no right or wrong way to burp your baby.

-This technique is called the bicycle legs because, you can move infant’s leg’s back and forth as if they were pedaling a bike.
+This technique is called bicycle legs because, you can move infant’s leg’s back and forth as if they were pedaling a bike.
 Think about making slow but steady pedals on a bike, tucking knees to chest.

 This position is a knee to chest tuck.
 Like the bicycle, slow movements but instead of alternating knees you’ll tuck both to chest at the same time, with a long full leg extend after.

 The upright burping position with a slight lean forward is probably my favorite because babies tend to like it also.
 Gently assist your infant in sitting up, with their legs straight out, lean them forward with your hand placed under baby’s chin with NO pressure applied to airway.
-Their chin should rest on your hand, while the other is burping.